higherkindness/mu-haskell/docs/docs/grpc.md

 ### Using records

-This option is a bit more verbose but it's also more explicit with the types and _"less magic"_ than the one with `TypeApplications`.
+This option is a bit more verbose but it's also more explicit with the types and _"a bit more magic"_ than the one with `TypeApplications` (due to the use of Generics).

-We need to define a new record type (hence the name) that declares the services our client is going to consume:
+We need to define a new record type (hence the name) that declares the services our client is going to consume.
+Remember that the names of the record fields **must match** exactly the methods in the service:

 ```haskell
 import GHC.Generics (Generic)